musketeers-br/iris-oas-test-gen/README.md

 ![API test created form the OpenAPI Specification](https://raw.githubusercontent.com/musketeers-br/iris-oas-test-gen/refs/heads/master/assets/img/person-api.png)

-Now you have templates with client call for each oeration in OpenAPI specification and the corresponding test method for your implementation.
+Now you have templates with client calls for each operation in the OpenAPI specification and the corresponding test method for your implementation.
 For instance:

 ```objectscript
 /// Create a new Person record